centrify/centrify-samples-API-Python/README.md

   whoAmI.py - example snippet of how to request user info for current session

 # Uprest/GetUpData
-  getUpData.py -
+  getUpData.py - example snippet of returning information for all applications that are deployed for a specific user

 # UserMgmt/GetUserInfo
-  getUserInfo.py -
+  getUserInfo.py - example snippet of retrieving detailed information for a user

 # UserMgmt/GetUsersRolesAndAdministrativeRights
-  getUserRolesAdmin.py -
+  getUserRolesAdmin.py - example snippet of returning a list of roles for a user, including info about admin rights

 # CDirectoryService/CreateUser
-  createUser.py -
+  createUser.py - example snippet of creating a new user in the Cloud Directory service

 # CDirectoryService/ChangeUser
-  changeUser.py -
+  changeUser.py - example snippet of changing cloud properties for a user

 # CDirectoryService/DeleteUser
-  deleteUser.py -
+  deleteUser.py - example snippet of deleting a cloud user

 # UserMgmt/InviteUsers
-  inviteUsers.py -
+  inviteUsers.py - example snippet of inviting one or more users to the cloud service portal

 # SaasManage/AddUsersAndGroupsToRole
-  addUsersGroupsRole.py -
+  addUsersGroupsRole.py - example snippet of adding users and groups to a role

 # SaasManage/RemoveUsersAndGroupsFromRole
-  removeUsersGroupsRole.py -
+  removeUsersGroupsRole.py - example snippet of removing users and groups from a role

 # SaasManage/GetRoleMembers
-  getRoleMembers.py -
+  getRoleMembers.py - example snippet of retrieving a list of members for a given role

 # SaasManage/StoreRole
-  storeRole.py -
+  storeRole.py - example snippet of creating a role

 # SaasManage/UpdateRole
-  updateRole.py -
+  updateRole.py - example snippet of updating a role

 # Configuration
   config.ini - file used for configuration variables